MahmoudElOmar/pyquat/README.md

 # pyquat
 A python module for quaternion operations, based on numpy.

-Download and import module without any installation process.
+Easy to download and import.
+Only dependency is numpy.

+To install it, execute this command in terminal : pip install numpy. (or pip3 in case Python3 is the target environment)